joeky888/dotfile/Web/Gitea.md

   * Port 22 is used for sshd on the host
   * gitea.example.com is registerd and pointed to the server address
   * Server is arm64 based.
 Otherwise change the docker image tag
+  * No CDN is used, don't use cloudflare/cloudfront it will block port 22 forwarding
   * Minimal ram is 512MB, but 1GB is recommended
   * Minimal cpu is 1 vcpu
 * Steps